-- Punctual and regular attendance in class is mandatory to ensure an optimal learning environment at ABM College of Health and Technology.
+- Punctual and regular attendance in class is mandatory to ensure an optimal learning environment at ABM College.
 Classes are intended to be interactive and participative.

 - Students are expected to complete assignments in the time allowed by instructors.
 Assignments are to be completed individually.
-There is a zero tolerance at ABM College regarding plagiarism/academic dishonesty .
-Academic dishonnesty or plagiarism will result in an automatic zero in the assignment or exam.
+There is a zero tolerance policy at ABM College regarding plagiarism and academic dishonesty.
+Academic dishonesty or plagiarism will result in an automatic zero in the assignment or exam.

 - Section 6(c) of the AIDA states educational institutions are required to consider a student with student loans as withdrawn if they have not attended class for five consecutive days without an excused absence.
 The school must consider the student as withdrawn (for the purpose of student funding) on the first day of their absence and notify AET of the withdrawal.
 The institute may continue to allow withdrawn students to remain in their program, but the students will no longer be eligible for student funding.

 ABM College has a zero tolerance policy regarding academic dishonesty, the non-payment of tuition fees, harassment and /or discrimination of any form.